-A chosen trade management method must always be in sync with the trading psychology.
-Just like anything else, it is vital to have harmony between one’s own strategy, risk management, money management and psychology.
+A chosen trade management method must always be in sync with trading psychology.
+Just like anything else, it is vital to have harmony between one’s own strategy, risk management, money management, and mental bias’.

 Both the trail stop and the take profit levels have certain advantages and disadvantages.